sasazame/watched-video-remover/docs/CHROME_STORE_LISTING.md

 **Focus on What You Haven't Watched Yet!**

-YouTube Watched Video Hider is a simple, privacy-focused extension that helps you discover new content by hiding videos you've already watched.
+Watched Video Remover is a simple, privacy-focused extension that helps you discover new content by hiding videos you've already watched.
 Unlike other extensions, we focus on one thing only: cleaning up your video lists.

 **What This Extension Does:**
 ✓ Hides watched videos from YouTube home, search, and recommendations